 As an integrable physical model, the soliton solution has always been a research hot.
 In self modulation problem, the soliton \cite{zakharov-SPJ-1972} is a single wave packet propagating without distortion of its envelope, which is regarded as a balance between the dispersion and the nonlinear term.
-If two or more solitons admit the distinct velocities, then these solitions will interact each other without changing the shape but with the shifting of phase.
+If two or more solitons admit the distinct velocities, then these solitons will interact each other without changing the shape but with the shifting of phase.
 Otherwise, the solitons will come into being the breathing or periodic effect\cite{Okamawari-PRA-1995}.
-If we take the periodic parameter to infinity, the breather will turn into the multi-pole (i.e. high order) soliton.
-Actually, the systematic analysis for the high order soliton of NLS equation is a long-standing problem in the integrable theory, which was solved very recently \cite{LiBS-17,Schiebold17}.
+If we take the periodic parameter to infinity, the breather will turn into the multi-pole (i.e. high-order) soliton.
+Actually, the systematic analysis for the high-order soliton of NLS equation is a long-standing problem in the integrable theory, which was solved very recently \cite{LiBS-17,Schiebold17}.

 In the terminology of inverse scattering transform \cite{GGKM-PRL-1967}, $N$-solitons are given in the reflectionless case under the transmission scattering data $a(\lambda)$ has $N$ distinct simple poles.
 The multi-soliton with different velocities will break up into individual solitons as $t\to\pm\infty$, so it can be used to describe the interaction between $N$ solitons.
 Especially, when $N\to\infty$, there are infinity solitons, which was first provided by Zhou \cite{Zhou-CPAM-1990}.
 The explicit infinity solitons to NLS equation and KdV equation were obtained in the reference \cite{Kamvissis-JMP-1995} and \cite{Gesztesy-Duke-1992} respectively.
 Especially, in\cite{Peter-CPAM-2007}, the authors gave a detailed analysis to the NLS equation when $N$ is large.
-On the other hand, the multi-pole soliton are related to the scattering data $a(\lambda)$ has multiple poles, which can describe the interaction between $N$ solitons of equal amplitude but having a particular chirp due to they depend on a single spectrum.
+On the other hand, the multi-pole soliton are related to the scattering data $a(\lambda)$ with multiple poles, which can describe the interaction between $N$ solitons of equal amplitude but having a particular chirp because they depend on a single spectrum.
 When $t\to\pm\infty$, they also will break up into $N$ individual solitons.